Lily researchers make their mark - News - The Lily Foundation

 “Writing and publishing my first paper has been a great learning experience," said Ruth.
 "It is highly motivating to know that the work we're doing is having a direct impact on families by enabling genetic diagnoses, while also contributing more broadly to mitochondrial disease research."

-"We're all so proud of Ruth, Kyle and Ines, and delighted that the invaluable work they're doing is getting the recognition it deserves.
-Providing more families with a confirmed genetic diagnosis is a major focus of The Lily Foundation’s research strategy, and a key part of our efforts to support people living with mitochondrial disease."
+Commenting on the team's accomplishment Liz Curtis, founder and CEO of The Lily Foundation, said: "We're all so proud of Ruth, Kyle and Ines, and delighted that the invaluable work they're doing is getting the recognition it deserves.
+Providing more families with a confirmed genetic diagnosis for mitochondrial disease is a major focus of The Lily Foundation’s research strategy, and a key part of our efforts to support people living with the condition."

 The full article published in Neurogenetics 2017 is available to read online here.